Michael Adams (email@example.com)

 Kathy Rodems (email@example.com)

-currently teaches Subfreshman English along with Gender Studies and Non-Fiction Writing.
-She earned her B.A. in English from the the University of Illinois at Springfield and her M.A. in English from Eastern Illinois University.
+teaches Subfreshman English, Gender Studies, Social Justice, and Nonfiction Writing.
+She earned her B.A. in English from the University of Illinois at Springfield and her M.A. in English from Eastern Illinois University

 Craig Russell (firstname.lastname@example.org)